 Bus Stop Track junction to Mount Somers Summit Track junction

 Distance: 6 km

-Passing around the southern face of Mt Somers through a mix of open grassland and forested catchments, this section of track eventually rises to its highest point (1080 m) at the junction of the Mt Somers Summit Track.
+Passing around the southern face of Mount Somers through a mix of open grassland and forested catchments, this section of track eventually rises to its highest point (1080 m) at the junction of the Mount Somers Summit Track.
 Acland Shelter provides welcome shelter and rest after about 4 km (1 hour 30 minutes) from the junction.

 Time: 2 hr 30 min

 Distance: 2.7 km

 The final steep downhill section is through regenerating forest areas but is open enough to continue to provide interesting views to the east.

 Understand if you are ready for the Mount Somers Track

 Watch the NZ Mountain Safety Council’s walk-through video which takes you through how to prepare for this track.
 Including facilities, key decision points, hazards and typical conditions for the area.